 Up early for a class.
 Mostly my brain is working, but in too many directions at once.
 For example, I’m typing this while waiting for breakfast to cook, and I’m remembering something I didn’t put in my bag, plus I don’t know if the boychild ate my goldfish, but I can’t find them (the cracker ones, guys, chillax), but if I’m going to remember to put that thing in my bag, I need to stand up right now and do that, but that’s exactly what they tell you NOT to do, because multitasking like that, in fragmented bursts, is really inefficient and you really don’t get as much done, so I’m going to try REALLY HARD to remember to put that thing in my bag when I get up to get my breakfast, which will happen when the timer dings.
 In preparation for the ding and the remembering, my shoulders just tightened up and I stopped breathing, which is also not good for relaxing or remembering or anything really except keeping you from sucking in water if you just jumped into a pool.

-I packed everything but food yesterday.
+I packed everything for this class but food yesterday.
 And that one thing that needs to go in my bag.
 Honestly, I’ve sort of been packed since last week, except for bits and pieces.
 I always wish they’d explain why you need stuff in workshops.
 Like when you say “paper towels”, is that a whole roll?
 Is it just one that I’ll need to wipe my face at the end of a long day?
 Is it for glue?
 Is it because you’re going to give me treats?
 WTF is it for?
 There’s nothing in this class list that explains the use of paper towels.
+And if I pack them and I don’t use them, I’m gonna be irritated.

 Anyway, I’m driving across town and if I left right now, I’d be more than an hour early, but it would only take 30 minutes to get there.
 As I get closer to the time it actually starts, it takes longer and longer to get there.
 Weird time dynamics.
 I am looking forward to a burst of non-project-related creativity though.
 I’m not looking forward to working creatively with people I don’t know (I know the teacher)…that gives me anxiety.
 But I will get over it and may even enjoy some of them.
 That’s my hope anyway.

-So yesterday, we had no access to our road…which is a private road, which just means we have to maintain it (aka pay for it) and it’s not even really two lanes wide, which is fine, because mostly then people stay off of it.
+So yesterday, we had no access to our road…it’s a private road, which just means we have to maintain it (aka pay for it) and it’s not even really two lanes wide, which is fine, because mostly then people stay off of it.

 Happy Pride y’all!
 San Diego has two cool things every summer: ComicCon and the Pride parade.
 And I’m going to neither of them.
 Ah well.
 Enjoy if you’re there…